Symphurus thermophilus: Distribution and habitat

-Description
+Anatomy and morphology

 Like other tonguefishes, S. thermophilus has a laterally flattened body with united dorsal, caudal, and anal fins.
-Both eyes, which are fairly large and rounded in this species, are located on the left side of the head in adults.
+Two fairly large and rounded eyes are located on the left side of the head in adults.
 The pectoral fins and lateral line are absent, and there is only a single, right-side pelvic fin.
 The head is moderately long, with a blunt snout and long, broadly arched jaws.
 There are 4-5 rows of teeth on the upper and lower jaws of the blind side, and 2-3 and 1 rows on upper and lower jaws respectively of the eyed side.
 The teeth are sharp and recurved, and better developed on the blind-side jaws.

 The body is notably deep compared to other Symphurus species.
 The origin of the dorsal fin is located above the eyes and contains 88-94 rays.
 The dorsal fin pterygiophores and neural spines have a 1-2-2-2-2 interdigitation pattern.
 The pelvic fin is moderately long, contains 4 rays, and is connected to the body by a delicate membrane.
 The anal fin contains 74-80 fin rays.
 The caudal fin is relatively long and contains 14 rays.
 The scales are small and strongly ctenoid in shape, numbering 47-56 rows transversely and 100-112 rows longitudinally.

-The eyed side of the body is medium to dark chocolate brown in color, mottled with numerous dark, irregularly shaped blotches and white speckles.
-There are also five to eight darker, complete or incomplete crossbands.
+Both adults and juveniles typically exhibit similar body coloration.
+The eyed side of the body is medium to dark chocolate brown in color, mottled with numerous dark, irregularly shaped blotches and white speckles, along with five to eight darker, complete or incomplete crossbands.
 Some individuals have a white patch over two-thirds of the abdominal cavity, sometimes with bluish-green tints and bordered posteriorly by a black blotch.
 The abdominal area posterior to the gill opening is blackish brown and much darker than the rest of the body.
+A conspicuous black membrane lining of the abdominal cavity, known as the peritoneum, is visible through its abdominal wall.
 Occasionally there are one or two irregular to nearly circular white spots along the body midline.
 The fin rays are dark at the base and lighter towards the tips, and there is an irregular dark spot at the base of the caudal fin.
 The blind side of the body is white, with scattered dark melanophores.

 The maximum known length is 8.7 cm for a male and 11.2 cm for a female.
 The fish from the Nikko Seamount are nearly twice as large as those from the Kasuga-2 and Daikoku Seamounts.
 This may be because of the higher biological productivity at Nikko, or because Kasuga-2 and Daikoku were recently colonized.